henalbrod/Blazor.Auth0/README.md

 # Blazor Auth0 Library

-This is a library for Blazor authentication with OIDC Authorization Code-Grant and Implicit-Grant flows, using Auth0's Universal Login and Silent Login for [Blazor](http://blazor.net) over .NET Core v3.0.0-preview6 client & server side solutions, the idea behind this is to have an easy way of using Auth0's services in Blazor without the need of the auth0.js library.
+This is a library for Blazor authentication with OIDC Authorization Code-Grant and Implicit-Grant flows, using Auth0's Universal Login and Silent Login for [Blazor](http://blazor.net) over .NET Core v3.0.0-preview7 client & server side solutions, the idea behind this is to have an easy way of using Auth0's services in Blazor without the need of the auth0.js library.

 ## Start using it in 3 simple steps!

+**Note**: Following example will implement a "An authenticated user is Required" flow, for a "Login/Logout Buttons" flow please refer to [here](https://github.com/Pegazux/Blazor.Auth0/tree/master/examples/Blazor.Auth0.Examples.ServerSide)

-1) Start by adding a reference to Blazor-Auth0-ClientSide.0.7.0-beta.1 for client side and Blazor-Auth0-ServerSide.0.4.0-beta.1 for server side to your Blazor project
+1) Start by adding a reference to Blazor-Auth0-ClientSide.0.7.2-beta.2 for client side and Blazor-Auth0-ServerSide.0.4.2-beta.2 for server side to your Blazor project

 ### Client Side

 ```
-Install-Package Blazor-Auth0-ClientSide -Version 0.7.0-beta.1
+Install-Package Blazor-Auth0-ClientSide -Version 0.7.2-beta.2
 ````

 ### Server Side

 ```
-Install-Package Blazor-Auth0-ServerSide -Version 0.4.0-beta.1
+Install-Package Blazor-Auth0-ServerSide -Version 0.4.2-beta.2
 ````